rolinge/gen3-azure/projects/gen3-kubes/Azure-infrastructure/README.md

+# Gen3 Kubernetes driven environment

+## Objective
+Create a Gen3 infrastructure using Kubernetes, HDInsights, Spark, and other Azure based assets using terraform, helm, and as few as possible manual operations.

+# Technologies
+- Azure Public Cloud (azure-cli) installed on your Mac, PC, or Linux system
+- Terraform for managing the Azure assets
+- Docker for running the microservices
+- Kubernetes for hosting the microservices
+- Helm for managing Kubernetes objects

+#get kubernetes credentials for the first admin
+LAMU02XLNBTJHC8:kubernetes-setup rolinge$ az aks get-credentials --resource-group k8s-gen3-cg2 --name aks_k8sgen3cg2 --admin

+kubectl apply namespaces.yaml
+kubectl apply clusteroles, roles kubectl apply StorageConfig vi opendistro/customevalues.yaml   (change the name) cd <opendistro>/helm  && helm install <name> -f customvalues.yaml .

+use the info in database_setup.txt to create users and assign permissions.
+This requires getting the postgres server name and postgres password from the terraform output.

+in the gen3-helm directory, edit the values file for your specific settings.

+helm install nginx-ingress ingress-nginx/ingress-nginx --namespace default --set controller.replicaCount=2

 # DCE Kubernetes Sandbox (AKS)

 ## Objective
 Quickly get started with the the Azure Kubernetes Service in your DCE sandbox.
 Learn and explore best practices with this [everything-as-code](https://openpracticelibrary.com/practice/everything-as-code/) implementation.

 ## Overview
 DCE Kubernetes (AKS) deploys a VM scalesets and multi node pools Kubernetes cluster on Azure using AKS (Azure Kubernetes Service) and adds support for monitoring by attaching a Log Analytics solution.